opnsense/docs/source/relations/freebsd.rst

 -----------------------
 Relations with OPNsense
 -----------------------
-OPNsense is build on top of FreeBSD.
-The aim of the OPNsense team is to stay as close to the original FreeBSD source as possible.
+OPNsense is build on top of HardenedBSD which is a fork of FreeBSD.
+The aim of the OPNsense team is to stay as close to the original HardenedBSD source as possible.
 OPNsense can be installed on a standard FreeBSD installation, this way a hosted system can be converted easily to run OPNsense.
 A bootstrap script is available to make the installation process a joy full experience.